 It’s so easy to get caught up in decorating the home’s exterior during the holiday season.
 There are lights to hang and porches to decorate.
 But while you may start the tree-decorating festivities after Thanksgiving, you can easily get an early start on indoor decorating by hanging a wreath in your entryway.

 This is a lovely way to bring some joy and subtle elegance to your living space and there are so many ways to accomplish the look you have in mind.
 You can hang it above a storage bench on a side wall, for example, or suspend it from a coat hook if you don’t want to put any holes in the walls.
 If you plan to entertain during the season, the wreath is also an easy way to greet your visitors and bid them farewell in style.

 Wreaths are also lovely for brightening up simple entryways during the holiday season.
 When walls are bare or banisters look too simple, the addition of a wreath directly underneath can make all the difference.
 You’ll also appreciate the way that wreaths add some of Mother Nature’s most exotic beauty inside your home.
-With its two-toned magnolia leaves, The Tahoe makes a fragrant and lovely choice.
+With its two-toned magnolia leaves, The Nola makes a fragrant and lovely choice.

 You may consider it a little unexpected, and it is, but the beauty of the wreath is that it’s incredibly versatile.
 You can use it in so many ways that you might be surprised at just how well it fits into virtually any room in the home.

 To bring a mirror to life, consider hanging a wreath from the top.
 In this case, the mirror’s edging serves as an eye-catching “frame” that surrounds the greenery.
 It’s an easy way to lend the room a hint of natural style and to add some personality to an otherwise understated detail occupying space on the wall.